 Deb has had an extensive career in the not-for-profit, health and community sectors with a focus on change management and working with people at risk.
 In Deb's 20 years as a CEO, she has implemented business restructures and developed corporate strategies to take organisations to their next level.
-She places emphasis on the people within the organisations, develops improved culture within organisations and is able to develop strong teams around her.
+She embraces and succeeds in responding to the challenge of appointing the right people, fostering strong, stable teams, and developing and improving the culture within organisations.
+Deb has implemented new, innovative programs within the organisations she represents, which continue to thrive and flourish, and positively impact the community.
 Deb has participated as a member on a number of federal and state committees and boards relevant to the health, community and not-for-profit sectors.
 In addition to her current role as CEO of Irabina Autism Services, Deb is also on the Board of Early Childhood Intervention Australia at the national and state levels.
 Her extensive experience and expertise includes risk management and good governance.
-Deb joined the RAV Board in 2013 and serves as chair of the Governance Committee.
+Deb joined the RAV Board in 2013.